amisadmin/fastapi-amis-admin/docs/en/docs/about.md

-# help or get help
+# Help or get help

 If you like the `fastapi_amis_admin` project, or it works for you, you can help `fastapi_amis_admin` in the following ways.